Local SDK Injection

 • You want to test library injection on a small number of services before rolling out SSI cluster-wide.

-• You’re not using Helm or the Datadog Operator, or prefer a lighter-weight integration method.
+• You prefer a lighter-weight integration method.

 • You want to control instrumentation directly in your pod specs, rather than through centralized configuration files.